-INFJs and ENFJs combine insight and extraverted feeling to absorb the emotions of others.
-While introverted feelers have an intense awareness of their own emotions and values, extraverted feelers have an intense awareness of other’s emotions and values.
-All feeling types are prone to some form of empathy burnout; but INFJs and ENFJs seem to struggle with this the most on a day-to-day basis.
-We will be discussing the INFP and ISFP reaction to empathy and emotional overwhelm in a future post.
+INFJs and ENFJs combine their intuitive and feeling sides to absorb the emotions of others.
+All feeling types are prone to some form of empathy burnout, but INFJs and ENFJs seem to struggle with this the most on a day-to-day basis.
+You can get a look at how INFPs and ISFPs experience empathy burnout in my article: INFPs, ISFPs and Empathic Mirroring.

 “Every song that I’ve written, it is because of my desire to use music as a way to empower and re-humanize people who are living in a dehumanizing setting.
 The song is in order to better the human condition.” – Zach de la Rocha, ENFJ